LimaRods/nordstack-analytics/README.md

 | [`dbt-ci.yml`](.github/workflows/dbt-ci.yml) | pull request | `state:modified+` | `dev` |
 | [`dbt-cd.yml`](.github/workflows/dbt-cd.yml) | merge to `main`, or manual | everything | `prod` |

+**Read this section knowing there is no persistent warehouse behind it.** Both workflows run against Postgres and MySQL service containers that are created empty and destroyed with the job, so every run bootstraps MySQL from the CSVs and reloads `raw` before dbt starts.
+Nothing survives, and "production" is whatever `POSTGRES_*` points at.

+That makes two parts of this demonstrative rather than useful: the `state:modified+` selection, which has to build a baseline first because there is nothing to defer to, and the word production in the CD workflow.
+What is real is the validation.
+Every model is built and all 52 tests run against a live Postgres, so a broken model or a failing test blocks the pull request.

 CI runs only when `dbt/`, `ingestion/` or `seed_data/` change. `state:modified+` selects changed models plus everything downstream.
 The `+` is what stops a break hiding behind an untouched consumer.
 Verified on a real PR: editing `stg_invoices` rebuilt `int_paid_invoices_eur`, `fct_mrr` and `customer_ltv`, and skipped `subscription_churn`.

-CD builds everything, because a deployment must leave production consistent.
+`ingestion/` is in the trigger because it defines the shape of `raw`, not because ingestion itself is tested.
+Airflow is covered by neither workflow.

+CD builds everything.
+A partial build is not an option against a database that starts
-`DBT_TARGET=prod` is set in exactly one place, the CD workflow.
+empty: it would leave only the changed models behind. `DBT_TARGET=prod` is set in exactly one place, the CD workflow.
 CI leaves it unset, so a pull request cannot write to production.

-**The honest cost of Slim CI here.** `--defer --state` needs a manifest to compare against and real tables to resolve to.
-A GitHub runner has neither, so CI builds the base branch first to have something to defer against.
-Measured: baseline 5s, selective build 5s, dbt 10s of a 1m51s run.
+**What the ephemeral database costs.** Measured on a real run: baseline 5s, selective build 5s, dbt 10s out of 1m51s total.
 At this size selective building costs more than it saves.
-It stays because swapping the baseline for a real production manifest is a one-step change.
+It stays because pointing it at a persistent warehouse is a one-step change, and because the substitution is documented rather than hidden.

-This is CI, not CD in the deployment sense; there is no persistent platform to deploy to.

 ---